Drumstickz64/ace_dodge/README.md

 ## Description

 A small game to test the bevy game engine.
-Ace Dodge is a game where you are a plane trying to survive for as long as possible while dodging rockets.
+Ace Dodge is a game where you are a plane trying to survive for as long as possible while dodging enemy planes.

 ## Attributions